timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 #### Synergies

-**Embodying worldviews through structure**: Bogost argues that the very structure and rules of a computational system can express ideas and make arguments.
+- **Embodying worldviews through structure**: Bogost argues that the very structure and rules of a computational system can express ideas and make arguments.
 Similarly, Jodorowsky sees the structure of the tarot deck itself, with its arcana and suits, as embodying an esoteric worldview.
 An EAV model informed by both approaches would embed (encode) a perspective on tarot and divination in its core entities, attributes and relationships.

-**Emergent meanings through interaction**: For Bogost, the persuasive power of procedural rhetoric emerges through the player's interaction with the rule-based system.
+- **Emergent meanings through interaction**: For Bogost, the persuasive power of procedural rhetoric emerges through the player's interaction with the rule-based system.
 Likewise, Jodorowsky emphasises the interaction between the tarot's symbolism and the reader's intuition in generating insights.
 An EAV model combining these ideas would be designed to enable fluid, emergent interpretations through the dynamic interaction of card data, spreads, and user reflection.

-**Constraining for expression**: Bogost highlights how creative constraints in a computational system can facilitate meaningful expression, not just limit it.
+- **Constraining for expression**: Bogost highlights how creative constraints in a computational system can facilitate meaningful expression, not just limit it.
 Jodorowsky works within the constraints of the tarot's traditional structure and symbolism to generate new associations and ideas.
-An EAV model embracing this principle would use the constraints of the 78 cards and their established attributes to inspire insight, not just as a limitation.
+An EAV model embracing this principle would use the constraints of the 78 cards and their established attributes to inspire insight, not just as a limitation. (might we also want to constrain the file size, in line with permacomputing etc.?)

 #### Conflicts/tensions

-**Procedural vs. associative**: Bridging procedural rhetoric and associative (intuitive?) leaps through the strict entities and attributes of an EAV model may be challenging, and could limit some of the free-form nature of Jodorowsky's "process" (lol).
+- **Procedural vs. associative**: Bridging procedural rhetoric and associative (intuitive?) leaps through the strict entities and attributes of an EAV model may be challenging, and could limit some of the free-form nature of Jodorowsky's "process" (lol).

-**Authorial intent vs. reader response**: Querent.py's EAV model will need to balance embedding/encoding a particular perspective with allowing for reader-generated insights and associations.
+- **Authorial intent vs. reader response**: Querent.py's EAV model will need to balance embedding/encoding a particular perspective with allowing for reader-generated insights and associations.

-**Computational logic vs. esotericism**: A need to navigate/reconcile the trade-offs between rational, formal structures and the numinous aspects of tarot practice.
+- **Computational logic vs. esotericism**: A need to navigate/reconcile the trade-offs between rational, formal structures and the numinous aspects of tarot practice.

 #### Admixtures/blends

-**Oulipics ⇆ fluid interpretations**: Defining "fixed" core entities and relationships (as the constraints within which fluid interpretations can emerge), but allowing for open-ended attribute values and user-generated attributes.Using constraints to highlight patterns.
+- **Oulipics ⇆ fluid interpretations**: Defining "fixed" core entities and relationships (as the constraints within which fluid interpretations can emerge), but allowing for open-ended attribute values and user-generated attributes.Using constraints to highlight patterns.
 Balancing predefined and emergent meanings.
 Treating the data model itself as an expressive medium (!).

-**OOO ⇆ dense semantic network**: Treating each tarot card as an object with withdrawn potential, in Bogostian terms, only partially revealed through its attributes and relationships; but modeling the tarot system as a _dense relational network_.
+- **OOO ⇆ dense semantic network**: Treating each tarot card as an object with withdrawn potential, in Bogostian terms, only partially revealed through its attributes and relationships; but modeling the tarot system as a _dense relational network_.
 Tracking inter-object resonances (elemenetal conflict, archetypal reinforcements)?
 Modeling the querent as an object among objects (YIKES, but there's often a card to represent the querent, right?).
 Generating provocative questions and prompts for the user to reflect on, extending the reading beyond the immediate session in a sustained dialogue.

 ## Overall summary/sales pitch